scottkuhl/awesome-winui/README.md

 * [Microsoft Learn](https://docs.microsoft.com/en-us/learn/) - Whether you're just starting or an experienced professional, Microsoft's hands-on approach helps you arrive at your goals faster, with more confidence and at your own pace.

+* [UWP Community](https://uwpcommunity.com/) - The homepage for the unofficial Discord server.

 * [Universal Windows Platform](https://docs.microsoft.com/en-us/windows/uwp/) - Official documentation of Universal Windows Platform, from Microsoft.

 * [Windows Forms](https://docs.microsoft.com/en-us/dotnet/framework/winforms/) - Official documentation of Windows Forms, from Microsoft.